Table of Contents

 In the late 2000s, the U.S. housing bubble burst and caused the Great Recession.
 While foreseeable, banking leadership wasn't punished4) and took their controversial bailout.
 Two factions would form: the anti-capitalists understood that the system was corrupt and led Occupy Wall Street, while hyper-capitalists blamed government intervention and conceptualized an “unregulatable” decentralized currency.

-Therefore, Bitcoin went live in 2009 and etched in the “genesis block” as a reminder of said events,5) yet remained niche amongst ideology-driven libertarians.
-By the mid 2010s, alternative coins like Etherium would help propel crypto into the general populace, allowing Bitcoin to peak at $19K in 2017.6) It would crash in 2018,7) but we would soon begin to see the rise of a crypto community on Twitter.8)
+Therefore, Bitcoin went live in 2009 and etched a reminder of said events into the “genesis block”,5) yet remained niche amongst ideology-driven libertarians.
+By the mid-2010s, alternative coins like Etherium would help propel crypto into the general populace, allowing Bitcoin to peak at $19K in 2017.6) It would crash in 2018,7) but we would soon begin to see the rise of a crypto community on Twitter.8)

 During the COVID-19 pandemic, there was a resurgence as people fussed over NFT sales and celebrity endorsements, letting Bitcoin peak at $68K in 2021.9) As focus shifted,10) it'd fall to $16K in 202211) with FTX's bankrupcy12)13)14) and the U.S. SEC's lawsuits against Binance15) and Coinbase.16) Then, the tone flipped as the U.S. SEC approved of Spot Bitcoin ETFs,17) explaining the current rally.